terabyte128/terabyte128.github.io/_posts/2016-04-30-lets-talk-about-floating-point.md

 categories:
 ---

 Ah, floating-point numbers.
-A useful idea, with a weird but necessary implementation.
+A useful idea; a weird but necessary implementation.

 You may or may not be familiar with the somewhat convoluted way that computers deal with non-integer numbers (for instance, $$1.25$$, or $$6.022 * 10^{23}$$).
 I'm not sure how you really would have ended up here without having searched for something like "floating point," so you probably already know at least a bit about how it works.
 But either way, I have a test on Monday, so I'm going to attempt to describe this standard as clearly as possible.
 (And in excruciating detail, woo!)